alan-turing-institute/defoe_visualization/README.md

 # "defoe_visualization"

-This repository contains notebooks to visulaize (and to do further analyses) the results of the queries
+This repository contains notebooks to visulaize (and to do further analyses) the results of the queries.

 ---